will62794/will62794.github.io/_posts/2024-10-15-inductive-proof-graphs.markdown

 <!-- Instead, we can take advantage of the udnerlying compositional structure of an inductive invariant to develop an inductive proof graph, which is a graph structure corresponds to an inductive invariant while explicitly representing the induction relationships between protocol transitions/actions and lemmas of the invariant. -->

-More concretely, the following is an inductive proof graph for the *TwoPhase* protocol that corresponds to the inductive invariant above:
+More concretely, the following is an inductive proof graph for the two-phase commit protocol specification that corresponds to the inductive invariant for establishing $$TCConsistent$$ from above:

 <p align="center">
   <img src="/assets/ind-proof-graphs/TwoPhase_ind-proof-tree-sd1.png" alt="Inductive Proof Graph Example" width="740">